georgeklaus/se-assignment-4-github-and-visual-studio-georgeklaus/README.md

  -Commit the ci.yml file to the .github/workflows directory in your repository.
 Push the Changes:

  2. Push the changes to GitHub.

  -The workflow will automatically trigger on the next push to the main branch or any pull request targeting the main branch.

 Introduction to Visual Studio:
 **What is Visual Studio, and what are its key features?
 How does it differ from Visual Studio Code?**

  *Visual Studio* is an integrated development environment (IDE) developed by Microsoft.
-It is designed for developing applications across a variety of platforms, including Windows, Android, iOS, and the web.
+It is designed for developing applications across a variety of platforms, including Windows, Android, iOS, and the web (Strauss, 2019).

  *Features of Visual Studio*